team4pro/first_app/README.markdown

             git merge cdunn2001-feature
             git push origin master

-    4. With that, the `feature` branch will *not* exist in roy98102, which is good.
+      With that, the `feature` branch will *not* exist in roy98102, which is good.
 Only the changes on it have been merged into the `master` branch.
+   4. Close the pull request.

 1. You (and others) may then pull in the latest master from roy98102.